 - first line (the model developers) is responsible to persist in a structured document all assumptions, both on the data and on the actual model.
 Once a model is used in production, it is most often a first line’s responsibility as well to monitor the model to detect issues as quickly as possible.

-- second line (the model validators) has to independently review this document to ensure that it is self-contained, that the results are reproducible and that the limitations of the models are well understood by the decision makers, the users and the developers.
-This independent review consist of model validation.
+- second line (the model validators) has to independently review this document to ensure that it is self-contained, that the results are reproducible and that the limitations of the models are well understood by the decision-makers, the users and the developers.
+This independent review consists of model validation.

 - third line (audit) is responsible for verifying that the processes between first and second line are effectively implemented.

 In the Credit Crisis, banks were relying on very simple models to estimate mortgage risk.
 Although the used models were mathematically correct, they were too simple to deal with the highly complex derivatives that were traded at that time.

 In the London Whale Trading Incident, JPMorgan lost over $6 billion due to a mistake in a credit risk model.

 In both cases, the root cause was a lack of proper governance that should have detected the flaws in the models that were being used.

 Interested in learning more?
 Watch a demo of Chiron, our flagship product.